-Latest LastPass Scam: Everything you should know
+Latest LastPass Scam: Everything You Need to Know

-Understanding and Protecting Yourself from the Latest LastPass Scam
+How the Latest LastPass Scam Works

-Initial Contact: Automated Phone Call Alert
+Step 1 — Automated Phone Call Alert

-Immediate Steps to Take If Targeted:
+Immediate Steps to Take If You’re Targeted

 Hang Up Immediately